klembot/chapbook/guide/state/the-vars-section.md

 Another common practice is to put an underscore in front of variable names when the value will only be used in the current passage.
 This practice is just a hint to yourself; Chapbook does not enforce this usage.[^2]

 {% hint style='info' %}
 A variable name can contain periods (`.`), but they carry a special meaning.
-Until you've read [Nesting Variables With Objects][nesting-vars], it's best to leave them out of variable names.
+Until you've read [Objects and Lookup Values](objects-and-lookups.md), it's best to leave them out of variable names.
 {% endhint %}

-{% hint style='working' %}
+{% hint style='danger' %}
-Chapbook as well as the player's web browser, reserves certain variable names for its own use.
-They will eventually be detailed here.
+Chapbook and web browsers reserve certain variable names for their own use.
+If you try to use a variable whose name overlaps them, unpredictable things may happen, so you should avoid them.
+Chapbook reserves the following names:

+- `browser`
+- `engine`
+- `now`
+- `passage`
+- `random`
+- `story`

+The browser reserves quite a few (over two hundred at time of writing), but you're unlikely to want to use most of them, like `ondeviceorientation`.
+See [the exhaustive list](https://developer.mozilla.org/en-US/docs/Web/API/Window#Properties) for more details.
 {% endhint %}

 The only time variable names are shown to a player is if an error occurs in your story while they are playing it, so choose names that are easy to remember and descriptive.
 There's no need for a `clueF` variable when you can have `sawFootprintsInVault` instead.